gcelano/LSJ_additions/readme.md

 key2 = value of @key without U+0308 U+0304 U+0306

-key3 = value of @key without any diacritic
+key3 = value of @key without accents

 The LSJ used for addition is here: